 Part your EHS strategy’s success depends on capturing the right metrics, and then knowing how to use those metrics to improve your EHS operations.

-One of these metrics is Total Recordable Incident Rate (TRIR).
-TRIR gives the company, its customers, contractors, and investors a look at the organization’s safety performance by calculating the number of recordable incidents per 100 people.
+A key EHS metric is Total Recordable Incident Rate (TRIR).
+TRIR gives the company a look at the organization’s safety performance by calculating the number of recordable incidents per 100 people.
 The lower the TRIR, the better a company’s safety performance appears.

 Your company may be required to calculate and report this metric to OSHA.
 Regardless, companies can benefit from tracking this metric year by year to improve their safety initiatives.